Soce, Poland

-The village is inhabited mostly by Orthodox Belarusians.
+The village is inhabited mostly by Orthodox Belarusians who use Podlachian language.

 An ethnographic-tourist project called "The Land of Open Shutters" is realized in Soce.
 The main objective of this project is to preserve an original wooden architecture of cabin-like old cottages with intricately carved ornaments like vibrant and colourful shutters or dynamically designed edge guards.

 Despite the recently increased modernisation, the traditional architecture is still in evidence.